 Larry Fessenden is a horror director who gained a name for himself through the low-budget horror film.
-Fessenden first emerged with the little-seen Frankenstein reworking No Telling (1991), then found some attention with Habit before going onto make the better-budgeted Wendigo (2001), the environmental horror film The Last Winter (2006), the monster movie Beneath (2013) and the N is for Nexus segment of ABCs of Death 2 (2014).
+Fessenden first emerged with the little-seen Frankenstein reworking No Telling (1991), then found some attention with Habit before going onto make the better-budgeted Wendigo (2001), the environmental horror film The Last Winter (2006), the monster movie Beneath (2013), and the modernised Frankenstein retelling Depraved (2019), as well as the N is for Nexus segment of ABCs of Death 2 (2014) and the Fever episode of Isolation (2021).
 More recently, Larry Fessenden’s production company Glass Eye Pix has produced a host of low-budget horror movies for other directors (see below for which).

 Fessenden is particularly well served by his lead actress Meredith Snaider, who offers the perfect degree of ethereal mysteriousness.
 Fessenden himself plays the main role.
 Uniquely, he looks like a permanently unemployed thirtysomething slacker with a drug dependency problem, and it is no surprise as he has been cast in small parts as an addict in both Martin Scorsese’s Bringing Out the Dead (1999) and Brad Anderson’s Happy Accidents (2000).